tibbsm/CS361/Journal/Reflective_Journal_C.md

 ## Wednesday, February 19, 2019
 First day of my new internship today.
 I'm realizing now that I have a lot less time to get these assignments done.
 I took this for granted over the past month, but I've gotten pretty good grades thus far and am not behind on any of the lessons so far, so I feel good at this point.
 I plan on watching the next lecture after I get home from work tonight.
 Hopefully I won't be too tired to watch it when I get back.

+I didn't end up having time or energy to watch one of the lectures, so instead I added to my vision statement.
+The expanded vision statement is the next thing due in class, so this is probably a better allocation of my focus anyways.

 * **7.1  With all these issues would it be better to try to adapt document-heavy methods rather than continue to fiddle with agile methods?**